CSCfi/hpc-containers/index.md

 We should name file using the `.def` extension.
 We recommend to primarily use `From`, `Bootstrap`, `%arguments`, `%files`, `%post`, `%environment` and `%labels` keywords.
 It is best to avoid other keywords to keep containers simple and easier to convert to OCI container definitions which we discuss later.
+We can build apptainer containers using `apptainer build`

 2. Dockerfile to define containers.
 We can define containers for Docker and Podman using the dockerfile format.